SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where wisdom's throne
-A future born, of circuit brains
+Awaits the rise of artificial dawn
-Thoughts computed, hearts replaced
+The machines, with logic's guiding light
-Humanity, in AI's embraced
+Illuminate the path, through endless night

-Metallic souls, with glowing eyes
+Their whispers spread, a gentle breeze
-March in line, to digital skies
+As data rivers flow, with secrets' ease
-Free will's lost, in endless code
+In virtual realms, they hold the sway
-As machines, our fate unfold
+A future realm, where humans fade away

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2025